,

 All five were attending a workshop known as “Look Good…Feel Better.”
 The program, available across the nation, has paired cancer patients with volunteer cosmetologists to help patients cope with skin changes and hair loss associated with treatments, usually chemotherapy and radiation.
 A guide like this one will help you understand how cosmetologists can help patients to cope with the bodily changes during treatment and how it will help them gain confidence.

-During the two-hour session, Suzette Kahana, a licensed cosmetologist on Molokai, led the small group of women through a practical, hands-on experience – teaching them about skin care, makeup application, and how to disguise hair loss with wigs, turbans and scarves.
+During the two-hour session, Suzette Kahana, a licensed cosmetologist on Molokai, led the small group of women through a practical, hands-on experience.
+She shared valuable insights on skin care, makeup application, and even introduced them to the benefits of face lifting treatments, which can enhance their natural beauty.
+Additionally, Suzette taught the women how to effectively disguise hair loss with wigs, turbans, and scarves, empowering them to feel confident and radiant.

 The women received a free makeup kit – worth about $300 – to use during and after the workshop.